Flynas: Corporate affairs

-The managing director and CEO of Flynas is Bander Al-Mohanna, the chairman of the board of directors is Ayed Al-Jeaid, the vice-chairman is Talal Al-Maiman, and the members of the board of directors are Hamza Al-Kholi, Saad Al-Mousa, and Saleh Al-Henaki.
+As of September 2026, the Managing Director and CEO of Flynas is Bander Al-Mohanna, whose appointment took place in February 2015. the chairman position is held by Ayed Al Jeaid.

 Destinations

-As of September 2023, Flynas served 54 destinations across 99 routes; the airline has Riyadh, Jeddah, Dammam, and Medinah as operating bases.
+As of September 2023, Flynas served 54 destinations across 99 routes; the airline had Riyadh, Jeddah, Dammam, and Medinah as operating bases.
+As of September 2026, the number of destinations grew to more than 80, with the airline operating 156 routes across 38 countries.

 Initial service to Assiut and Sharm el Sheikh in Egypt began in 2009, with flights to the latter initially operated on a seasonal basis.
 In 2011, the airline started services to three cities in Turkey: Adana, Antakya and Istanbul.
 Also that year, Lahore in Pakistan became the second city served in the country after Karachi.
 In February 2013, flights to Yanbu from Dammam were launched.
 Also that month, the airline started flying from Dammam to Khartoum, with the Sudanese capital becoming the airline's first international destination to be linked to that Saudi city.

 In February 2014, Flynas introduced its Global Flight Routes program, aimed at offering affordable rates to passengers for flights between Jeddah and points in Africa, Asia and Europe, and at carrying religious tourists to Saudi Arabia.
 In March 2014, Flynas incorporated the of Airbus A330s the carrier would lease from Portugal's Hi Fly.
 These aircraft, including both the –200 and the –300 models, would be used to start medium-haul services.
 The airline also planned to add the Airbus A350 to its fleet for long-haul services.